msqr1/importizer/README.md

 - If possible, file an issue for test(s) that failed.

 ## Precompiled headers
-- Compile times are quite long, and it's only getting longer, so I made use of CMake precompiled headers.
-Some workarounds are required, so I prepared a setting.
+To significantly reduce compile times for incremental build (up to ~70%) (some workarounds are required, so I prepared a setting.):
-- This can significantly reduce compile time by around 70%.
 - Add `-DPCH=1` when configuring CMake.

 ## Contribution rules
-- Use camelCase for variables and function names, class, type filenames are PascalCase
+- Use camelCase for variables and functions; use PascalCase for classes, types, and filenames.
-- Match the style of the code around you.
+- Follow the coding style of the surrounding code.
-- Always use strict IWYU
+- Always use strict IWYU.
-- Max column width: 90, one or two past that is fine, but should not be abused.
+- Keep the maximum line width around 90 columns (a slight exceedance of 1 or 2 is acceptable but should be minimized).
-- Put comment to denote what type after case label for variant switch.
+- Add comments to indicate types after each case label in variant switches.
-- Keep options' order in the README, the option struct, and their value-checking order the same.
+- Maintain consistent ordering of options in the README, option structures, and value-checking logic.
 - To determine order for new options, optimize for the option struct size and follow chronological order.
-- Off-by-default rule: All options must have a special "false" default value (eg. empty for arrays or `false` for boolean), or else must be converted to an std::optional if they solve a problem that may not be needed by users.
-Current ones are:
+- All options should have a default “false” or empty state unless absolutely required.
+Options with non-false defaults should be managed as std::optional if they solve non-critical issues.
+Current options include:
-  - pragmaOnce
+  - `pragmaOnce`
-  - SOFComments
+  - `SOFComments`
-  - includeGuard
+  - `includeGuard`
-  - includePaths
+  - `includePaths`
-  - ignoredHdrs
+  - `ignoredHdrs`
-  - umbrellaHdrs
+  - `umbrellaHdrs`